Sales compensation plan: types, terms and how to build one that works

 Sales commission compensation plan

-When it comes to retaining top sales talent, competitive and effective sales commission and compensation plans are key.
+When it comes to retaining top sales talent, competitive sales compensation plans (or sales commission models) are key.

 Commission models show your team that they’ll be rewarded for hard work and appreciated for the time they put into their roles.
 That way, they’re more likely to do their best to hit revenue targets and increase your bottom line.